sofa-framework/doc/simulation-principles/constraint/lagrange-constraint.md

   - [BilateralLagrangianConstraint](../../../components/constraint/lagrangian/model/bilaterallagrangianconstraint/): constraint of equality (like the $\Phi$ function described above in the [Constraint problem](#constraint-problem) section), that fits for instance interactions, attachments between two paired objects

-  - [SlidingLagrangianConstraint](../../../components/constraint/lagrangian/model/slidinglagrangianconstraint/): constraint in equality, like the _BilateralInteractionConstraint_, but only active for some vectors of the physics space (for instance only the x-direction)
+  - [SlidingLagrangianConstraint](../../../components/constraint/lagrangian/model/slidinglagrangianconstraint/): constraint in equality, like the _BilateralLagrangianConstraint_, but only active for some vectors of the physics space (for instance only the x-direction)

 Classes defining constraints between a pair of objects inherit from the class _PairInteractionConstraint_.
 The associated API functions are: